cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 repo_username.txt should contain your Github username. repo_password.txt should contain your Github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

+In the `root/config` directory, modify the `client.properties` to specify the KG and RDB endpoints accordingly.
+This must be done before creating the image.

 This agent is designed for easy modifications and generalization.
 All modifiable inputs are available in the `HistoricalHouse45UtilitiesAgent` class:
 - `rowStart` field
 - `dateKey`field at `processRequestParameters` method